go-nunu/nunu-layout-advanced/README.md

 ## License

 Nunu is released under the MIT License.
-See the [LICENSE](LICENSE) file for more information.
+For more information, see the [LICENSE](LICENSE) file.